hoytech/quadrable/README.md

 Use of `bytesBudget` has some disadvantages: It slightly increases overhead and, more importantly, it increases the number of round-trips.

-`bytesBudget` is not a hard guarantee, and message will often be smaller than this number because the encoded message sizes are estimated during processing, not computed exactly, and this estimation is in most cases conservative.
+`bytesBudget` is not a hard guarantee, and messages will often be smaller than this number because the encoded message sizes are estimated during processing, not computed exactly, and this estimation is in most cases conservative.
 Messages can also be larger than the `bytesBudget` when large leaf values are present, because the sync protocol does not support chunking values.

 For trees that mostly contain short leaf values, normal response sizes are typically about 10 times larger than the requests (with the default depth limits).